guillaumemoreau/db-course/04_lpm.md

 ### Rule 3

 - The remaining associations are translated into relations.
-The identifiers of the linked entities are copied into the new relation and are its identifier
+The identifiers of the linked entities are copied into the new relation and are its identifiers
 - An external identifier is created between the new relation and each linked entity at the identifier level
 - The properties of the associations are also copied